Are you looking for back-to-school bulletin board ideas that will infuse your classroom with acceptance, a sense of belonging, and inclusion?

 At the same time, actively conveying acceptance of ALL students goes a long way.
 The key here is showing, telling, and embracing your students through your words, actions, and signage in the classroom.
 It’s not enough to assume that your students feel accepted and respected… you must also tell them.

-Bulletin Board for Community Building
+Boards for Community Building

 This back to school bulletin board will build your classroom community by providing a framework for your students to create classroom agreements.
 How will your students treat each other?
 How will they face challenges together?
 What are their shared goals?
 How can students expect to be treated when they don’t share the same viewpoints?
 How will injustices be handled?
 You get the idea… and this is a great way to dive into those conversations.